 that underlines your commitment to sustainable strategic success, led by Arian Ardie, who, in two decades in Indonesia, has developed world-class stakeholder engagement capabilities for organizations, especially in the energy sector.

-that encourages engagement and creates opportunity, led by Mark Winkel, who has managed transformation exercises with leading foreign and domestic manufacturing and consumer-driven entities during twenty years in Indonesia.
+that encourages engagement and creates opportunity, led by Mark Winkel, who has managed transformation exercises with leading foreign and domestic manufacturing and consumer-driven organizations during twenty years in Indonesia.

 Youth Attitudes on CSR